Changissnz/how_to_ruin_DEI/README.md

 - "All the women working in there are victims.
 You're a capable and persuasive man.
 You need to go in there and comfort all of them.
 This is the best white-collar job you can ever get."
 - "You're an outstanding project manager and all.
 But the company is being funded by Turkey and Saudi Arabia.
 So we're going to hire a fresh college graduate from there."
 - "You were born and raised here.
 But you need to speak Spanish more often while working so our diversity statistics look good."
+- "You're an Asian female with average intelligence.
+But if you use your effort to annoy all the Asian men and let them have sex with you, I can blackmail all of them and promote you.
+You're be queen of the company because of that, I promise."